Holmes-EH/arg-H-o-lmes/README.md

 ## The stack

--   I chose a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with typescript support.
+-   I chose a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with typescript.
     I have been working with this framework for while now...
 I ♥️ it !!
--   The database will be [MongoDB](https://www.mongodb.com/).
-Pour me faciliter l'interface entre le backend et la base de données, j'utilise [mongoose](https://mongoosejs.com/)
+-   The database will be [MongoDB](https://www.mongodb.com/), using [mongoDb driver](https://www.mongodb.com/docs/drivers/node/current/)

 ## Bon vent !!